prazwal-bns/CineReserve/README.md

 ## 📦 Installation

+### Requirements

+- PHP 8.1 or higher
+- Laravel 10.0 or higher
+- Filament 3.0 or higher
+- Livewire 3.0 or higher

 ### For Local Development (Current Setup)

 Since this is a local package, it's already set up via path repository in your main `composer.json`: